Perwil/Portfolio-Optimization-with-PCA-Enhanced-Covariance-and-Transaction-Costs/README.md

 # **Portfolio-Optimization-with-PCA-Enhanced-Covariance-and-Transaction-Costs**
 **Developed and deployed an active equity portfolio solution utilizing Principal Component Analysis for high-precision covariance estimation and transaction cost modeling.
 Achieved risk-adjusted, stable allocations with significant improvement in portfolio return and cost efficiency.**

-#  Evaluated Risk Measures for S&P 500 and 10 other stocks
+#  **Evaluated Risk Measures for S&P 500 and 10 other stocks**
-We wrote functions accepting start_date and end_date as input parameters to evaluate this different risk measures from 2020-01-01 to 2023-12-31.
+Below are functions accepting start_date and end_date as input parameters to evaluate this different risk measures from 2020-01-01 to 2023-12-31.
 ---